 About Toronto-Dominion Bank (TD Bank)

-The Toronto-Dominion Bank (in French, Banque Toronto-Dominion, and commonly TD in either language) is a multinational banking and financial services corporation, operating as TD Bank Group.
+The Toronto-Dominion Bank is a Canadian multinational banking and financial services corporation, operating as TD Bank Group.
 The bank was created in 1955 through the merger of the Bank of Toronto and Dominion Bank, which were founded in 1855 and 1869 respectively.
 TD Bank Group is now the second largest bank in Canada by market capitalization and deposits, and one of the ten largests banks in the United States.
 On January 1st, 2018, TD Bank Group controlled assets worth CAD 1.261 trillion.

 12th Floor, 55 King St. West